-- Our Board recognises the importance of effectively gauging its own performance so that it can draw conclusions about its strengths and weaknesses, and take necessary steps to improve.
+- 34 Our Board recognises the importance of effectively gauging its own performance so that it can draw conclusions about its strengths and weaknesses, and take necessary steps to improve.
 The Board is keen to ensure that it is: - operating at maximum efficiency and effectiveness; - adding value; and - providing a yardstick by which it can both measure its own effectiveness and prioritise its activities for the future.

-- Building on the findings of a third party external adviser carried out in 2014/15, during 2015/16 the Trust Board implemented a programme of work (supported by external consultants) to improve Board and Board committee reporting.
-This work has helped us to: - align the Board agenda to our priorities and the things that matter most; - stimulate more forward-looking and strategic conversations in the boardroom; - reduce duplication and size of the Board pack whilst increasing visibility and insight; - embed the tools, skills and capability to deliver high quality reports and executive summaries that meet the Board's information needs.
+- 35 The Board is committed to continuously reviewing its working practices, Board and Board committee reporting.
+This work helps us to: - align the Board agenda to our priorities and the things that matter most; - stimulate more forward-looking and strategic conversations in the boardroom; - reduce duplication and size of the Board pack whilst increasing visibility and insight; - embed the tools, skills and capability to deliver high quality reports and executive summaries that meet the Board's information needs.